 - Angeline Stoll Lillard

-We are continuing right along in sharing what we are up to this summer as well as the planning practices and resources we use each year.
-So far, I've shared our Montessori Minimalist Homeschool Planning and our Montessori Indigenous Education Books.
+Today we're sharing our preschool and kindergarten homeschool curriculum.
 If you're planning to homeschool a child between the ages of 2.5-6, or even if you're just keeping your options open, this is the post for you.

 Disclosure of Material Connection: Some of the links in the post are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Amazon links are not affiliate links.
 You can read my full affiliate disclosure.